Skip to content

 • dataclass Dataclass with the configuration.
 Their values will be modified with the CLI arguments.

-• list of Commands let you create multiple commands within a single program, each with unique options.
+• list of dataclasses let you create multiple commands within a single program, each with unique options.
+You may use Command descendants to be automatically run.

 • None You need just the dialogs, no CLI/config file parsing.